Exam forms

 The student must bring his/her student card as identification to the oral exam.

-As a general rule, all oral exams are open to the public but can be held behind closed doors under special circumstances justified, for instance, on the grounds of student needs.
-Projects which, entirely or partially, are carried out with private companies may, taking into account any information about trade secrets, know-how, etc., in the report, be treated as confidential and be held behind closed doors too.
+Generally, all oral exams are open to the public but can be held behind closed doors under special circumstances justified, for instance, on the grounds of student needs.
+Projects which, entirely or partially, are carried out with private companies may, taking into account any information about trade secrets, know-how, etc., in the report, be treated as confidential and be held behind closed doors, too.

 Oral exams may extend over several days.
-Any dates in addition to the specified exam dates must be agreed upon with the students.
+Any dates besides the specified exam dates must be agreed upon with the students.
 Students who are unable to attend an examination on these additional days are entitled to participate in the exam on the exam date in accordance with the timetable or on another day, subject to agreement with the lecturer.

 Oral exams must be taken before the end of the exam period unless otherwise agreed between the course coordinator and the students.